 The Australian Chamber Orchestra Instrument Fund (the "Fund") was established to offer investors the opportunity to participate in ownership of a bank of historical stringed instruments.
-The instruments the Fund owns and targets have a history of increasing in value, or have the capacity to do so in the future.
-Each instrument is identified, assessed and verified by experts in the field of historical stringed instruments before being considered for purchase.
+The instruments the Fund owns and targets have a history of increasing in value, or have the capacity to do so in future.
+Each instrument is identified, assessed and verified by expert opinion before being considered for purchase.

-The Fund lends instruments which it has purchased to the ACO without charge for use by its players in events such as concerts, recordings, rehearsals, both in Australia and internationally.
+The Fund lends instruments which it has purchased to the ACO without charge for use by its players in concerts, recordings and rehearsals in Australia and on the ACO's international tours.
 The ACO is responsible for insurance and maintenance of the Fund's instruments.